-Risk management is important to the successful delivery of our objectives.
+35. Risk management is important to the successful delivery of our objectives.
 An effective risk management system identifies and assesses risks, decides on appropriate responses and provides assurance that the chosen responses are effective.
 Our risk management approach has been in effect since 2003.
-The overall responsibility for effective risk management in the council lies with the chief executive supported by the management team.
-We use a standard risk management methodology which encompasses the identification, analysis, prioritisation, management and monitoring of risks.
+The overall responsibility for effective risk management in the council lies with the chief executive supported by the strategic management board.
+We use a

-Councillors have a responsibility to understand the strategic risks that the council faces, and are made aware of how these risks are being managed through an annual report to the Audit and Corporate Governance Committee.

-Management team is responsible for the identification, analysis and management of strategic risks and undertakes regular reviews of those risks.
-Management team also review the operational risk registers regularly.
+- standard risk management methodology which encompasses the identification, analysis, prioritisation, management and monitoring of risks. - 36.
+Councillors have a responsibility to understand the strategic risks that the council faces, and are made aware of how these risks are being managed through an annual report to the Audit and Corporate Governance Committee. - 37.
+The strategic management board is responsible for the identification, analysis and management of strategic risks and undertakes regular reviews of those risks. - 38.
 We have operational risk registers in place for each service area and all heads of service are responsible for ensuring that risks are identified and prioritised and entered onto the risk register.
 We review and refresh the operational risk registers each quarter.
-We have mainstreamed and integrated the annual refresh of our risk registers with the annual service planning cycle, so that risk mitigation actions can be included in service plans.
+We have mainstreamed and integrated the annual refresh of our risk registers with the annual service planning cycle, so that risk mitigation actions can be included in service plans. - 39.
 All line managers are responsible for implementing strategies at team level by ensuring adequate communication, training and the assessment and monitoring of risks.
-All officers are responsible for considering risk as part of everyday activities and provide input to the risk management process.
+All officers are responsible for considering risk as part of everyday activities and provide input to the risk management process. - 40.
 We also have a robust approach to business continuity to ensure that priority services can continue to be delivered to our customers in the event of an unforeseen disruption.